Code-Institute-Submissions/b1ndark-project2/README.md

 - #### Main Page

     - The main page presents a photo of ruins of a castle in the background.
-    - You have a container in the midle of the screen with some options.
+    - You have a container in the middle of the screen with some options.

       ![image](assets/images/readme/pagesdisplay/mainpage.webp)